 This module provides instructions and guidance for the culminating assessment for this course: writing a Knowledge Management and Communication plan for a research project or program.
 In writing your plan, you will draw on what you have learned from the modules and the work you have completed on assessments throughout the course.
 Your goal is to develop a cohesive Knowledge Management and Communication plan that can serve many purposes.
 Not only will your plan fulfill the requirements of this credential, but it can also be incorporated into your research dossier as well as repurposed for grant applications.
-Most importantly, you can apply your newly crafted plan to your research program in order to further the impact of your research.
+Most importantly, you can apply your newly crafted plan to your research.